Best RN to BSN Programs in New York (Online & Campus) – 2022 Rankings

 USEFUL INFORMATION ABOUT RN TO BSN PROGRAMS IN NEW YORK

-Latest on New York’s Push for 80 Percent BSN by 2021
+Latest on New York’s Push for 80 Percent BSN

 To improve healthcare and patient outcomes at the national level, the Institute of Medicine has called for every state in the country to have at least 80% of its RNs educated at the BSN level.
 Both the American Association of Colleges of Nursing and the National Advisory Council on Nurse Education and Practice agree that the BSN degree should be the new minimum educational requirement for registered nurses nationwide.
 Though this has been quite the endeavor, many states have created programs and laws designed to make it happen.